 - The third is by boat from Macao or Hong Kong.
 In any case remember that to enter China you will need a visa and if you use Gmail, Facebook, or Instagram also a good VPN.

 Getting around in Shenzhen is easy.
 Like all Chinese cities, taxis are relatively cheap.
 The other option is the subway or if you can read a bit of Chinese, the public buses.
 Using public buses in China can be difficult for those unfamiliar with Chinese.
 A good APP to use is Baidu Ditu which allows you to calculate the route using public transport.
 It’s the Chinese counterpart of Google Maps but you obviously won’t need a VPN.

 As far as accommodation is concerned, everything depends on the area of the city in which you want to stay.
-I always recommend booking a hotel room with Booking.com.
+I always recommend booking a hotel on Trip.com while traveling in China.
 There are several 5-star hotels in Shenzhen and the prices are not too high compared to Europe and the USA.